doITmagic/convmic/README.md

   go run main.go -c list -p 1 -pp 10

   # convert one or multiple currencies  `-c` is command, `-p` page, `-pp` records per page
-  # the currecies to convert is hardcoded in main.go
+  # the currecies to convert is hardcoded in main.go , use the list to view and change currencies
   go run main.go -c convert

 ```